support@moving2europe.eu

 Albania Work Visa (Type D Long-Stay Visa)

-The Type D Long-Stay Visa enables non-EU nationals to enter Albania for work purposes and remain for a period exceeding 90 days.
+The Type D Long-Stay Visa enables non-EU nationals to enter Albania for work purposes and remain for more than 90 days.
 It is linked to an approved work permit and is the first step toward obtaining a residence permit.

 Eligibility Criteria